Onvo L60: 2025 refresh

 The 2025 version of the L60 was officially launched on 19 September 2025.
 Exterior design changes bring it closer to the larger L90, including a new "Dawn Gold" exterior color which comes with silver window trim, and a new 20-inch silver wheel option.
 Two interior upholstery options - Moon Brown or Cloud Rice Nappa leather is available, with a matching leather steering wheel, premium marble-like trim, and a new folding table for the right rear passenger.

 According to Onvo, energy efficiency will be increased once the Coconut 2.0.5 software update rolls out in late September 2025, the CLTC energy efficiency will be improved to 11.9 kWh per 100 km.

 Additionally, new standard equipment include ventilated rear seats, hidden ETC integration, and blue-light filtering for all cabin screens.
 The L60's AI capabilities have been furtherenhanced with spatial question-answering features and improved rear-wheel drive assistance on slippery surfaces.

+2026 refresh

+The 2026 L60 made its debut and began pre-sale on 29 May 2026, on the first day of the 2026 Guangdong-Hong Kong-Macao Greater Bay Area International Auto Show.
+It was scheduled to launch on 11 June.